 SMART DEVICE HACKING: A SMART DEVICE HACKING is when someone hacks into a device that connects to the internet such as the AMAZON ECHO, RING DOORBELL, RING CAMERA, NEST THERMOSTAT and other devices that can connect to the internet. (see IOT HACKING)

 SMARTPHONE: A Cell phone that not only makes phone calls but also allows you to get on the internet, send email and download software apps onto the phone.

 SMART TV: A Television Set that can be used like a computer.
-For example, it can be connected to the internet and have Apps on like a Cell phone or Tablet!
+For example, it can connect to the internet and have Apps on it like computers and cell phones!

 SNAP: SNAP is a feature in Microsoft Windows 7 that allows the user to view different software windows side by side of each other.